 4. Clean Garden Furniture

-To give your outdoor furniture a good scrub, mix half a cup of baking soda with one gallon of warm water and a tablespoon of liquid soap.
+Mix half a cup of baking soda with one gallon of warm water and a tablespoon of liquid soap to scrub your outdoor furniture well.

-Use a sponge to dip into the solution and gently scrub the item.
+Dip a sponge into the solution and gently scrub the item.
 Finally, rinse it off with clean water.

 5. Keep Down Compost Smell

-One downside to composting at home is that sometimes the piles can get a bit smelly.
-That’s where baking soda comes in!
-It can help reduce the smell of compost.
+One downside to home composting is that the piles can get smelly.
+Baking soda can help reduce the smell of the compost.

-Just sprinkle some over your compost bin or pile, and then mix it in with a shovel.
+Just sprinkle some over your compost bin or pile, then mix it with a shovel.

-Adding some baking soda to your garden soil will buffer its acidity, making it more hospitable for those plants that aren’t big fans of acidic soils.
+Adding baking soda to your garden soil will buffer its acidity, making it more hospitable for those plants that aren’t big fans of acidic soil.

-Bird baths can easily accumulate dirt, grime, and even mold, but you can use a solution of baking soda and water to clean them.
+Birdbaths can easily accumulate dirt, grime, and even mold, but they can be cleaned with baking soda and water.

-Once you’ve scrubbed the bird bath clean, rinse it out with fresh water.
-Then fill it up with clean water for the birds.
+Once you’ve scrubbed the birdbath clean, rinse it with fresh water and fill it with clean water for the birds.

 8. Encourage Plant Bloom